albertnis/albert.nz/content/blog/vasestl/index.md

 }
 ```

 Where this can get a bit painful is for non-circular shapes, such as squares and rectangles.
 These need to use a polar representation of the shape.
-For example, a square pot shape of side length $s$ would be defined as:
+For example, a square pot shape of side length $$s$$ would be defined as:

 ```math
 r(\theta, z) = \begin{cases}